ZackDev/zackdev.github.io/pages/coding_style.md

 ## Functions & Methods:
-The same reasoning as for classes applies to functions.
+The same reasoning as for classes applies to functions and methods.
 Distinguishable from other forms of code and their scope is well defined.
-* function name in lower case letters
+* name in lower case letters
-* code follows function definition without a blank line
+* code follows the function definition without a blank line
-* separate function names which consist of multiple words by and underscore
+* separate function names which consist of multiple words by an underscore
-* pseudo private functions with preceding underscore
+* private names are denoted with preceding underscore
 * have a line spacing of one line between functions

 ## Variables & Parameters:
-* variable name in lower case letters
+* name in lower case letters
-* use underscore for separation of variables which names consist of multiple words
+* use underscore for separation of variables names which consist of multiple words
+* private names start with the underscore

 In general, following coding style guidelines makes it easier to read when accessing it at a later point in time.
 Less complicated to navigate when it comes to maintenance and making additions.
 Easier to use within a program when class names, methods and variables tell you what they are doing without having to guess or to do tedious backtracking.